-Laura ran her own landscape maintenance business for 14 years and currently provides landscape consultations and garden tutoring, specializing in native plantings, wildlife habitat and edible gardens.
+Laura ran her own landscape maintenance business for 14 years and currently provides landscape consultations specializing in native plantings, wildlife habitat and edible gardens.
 She worked at Swanson’s Nursery in the information booth answering phone and in person gardening questions from customers.
-She has been a block leader, committee head and site coordinator of the Picardo Farm P-Patch for the past 8 years where she has gardened for 14 years.
-Laura is currently the Garden Hotline Program Coordinator and has specialized in watershed education through Seattle Tilth’?s Issaquah programs and the Water Smart program.
+She has been a block leader, committee head and site coordinator of the Picardo Farm P-Patch for the past 10 years where she has gardened for 18 years.
+Laura is currently the Garden Hotline Program Coordinator, a position she has been enjoying for the past 5 and 1/2 years.

 Sue first came to Seattle Tilth as a garden volunteer because she wanted to grow vegetables but the big trees in her yard made it difficult.
 She has had a passion for gardening since discovering her neighbor?s rhubarb patch in childhood and spent a year working on an experimental fruit growing project in Israel after graduating from high school.